-The Erase/Program Suspend instruction "75h" will be accepted by the device only if the SUS bit in the Status Register equals to 0 and the BUSY bit equals to 1 while a Block Erase or a Page Program operation is on-going.
-If the SUS bit equals to 1 or the BUSY bit equals to 0, the Suspend instruction will be ignored by the device.
-A maximum of time of "tSUS" (See AC Characteristics) is required to suspend the erase or program operation.
-After Erase/Program Suspend, the SUS bit in the Status Register will be set from 0 to 1 immediately and The BUSY bit in the Status Register will be cleared from 1 to 0 within "tSUS".
-For a previously resumed Erase/Program operation, it is also required that the Suspend instruction "75h" is not issued earlier than a minimum of time of "tSUS" following the preceding Resume instruction "7Ah".
+The Erase/Program Suspend instruction "75h" is accepted by the device only if the SUS bit in the Status Register equals to 0 and the BUSY bit equals to 1 while a Block Erase or a Page Program operation is on-going.
+If the SUS bit equals to 1 or the BUSY bit equals to 0, the Suspend instruction is ignored by the device.
+A maximum of time of " $t{SUS}$ " as defined in Section 8.6, AC Electrical Characteristics is required to suspend the erase or program operation.
+After Erase/Program Suspend, the SUS bit in the Status Register is set from 0 to 1 immediately and The BUSY bit in the Status Register is cleared from 1 to 0 within " $t{SUS}$ ".
+For a previously resumed Erase/Program operation, it is also required that the Suspend instruction "75h" is not issued earlier than a minimum of time of " $t{SUS}$ " following the preceding Resume instruction "7Ah".

 Unexpected power off during the Erase/Program suspend state will reset the device and release the suspend state.
-SUS bit in the Status Register will also reset to 0.
+The SUS bit in the Status Register is also reset to 0.
 The data within the page, or block that was being suspended may become corrupted.
 It is recommended for the user to implement system design techniques against the accidental power interruption and preserve data integrity during erase/program suspend state.
 (Please refer to Figure 7-33 and Figure 7-34).

 Figure 7-33.
-Erase Suspend instruction (SPI Mode)
+Erase Suspend Instruction (SPI Mode)

 Figure 7-34.
-Erase Suspend instruction (QPI Mode)
+Erase Suspend Instruction (QPI Mode)